soutothales/soutothales/README.md

 ### Hi there, I'm Thales👋
-#### I'm a Full Stack developer that since 2018 is curious about how machines can predict things.
-*(Also kinda lazy so I will try to automate all repetitive work😄)*
+#### I'm currently working as Full Stack developer.
+Sometimes I try new things with AI for fun.

 <!--
 **soutothales/soutothales** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.